dotnet/csharplang/proposals/data-classes.md

 can read it, and you can compare it easily (equality is automatically defined).
 You can't modify it, though -- anonymous types are always immutable and you can't easily create a copy with only one change.
-The real problem is composibility.
+The real problem is composability.
 You can't use it as a real type anywhere outside the current method and you can't nest it in other data structures, except as an object.